ibm-cloud-docs/apps/reqnsi.md

 # Adding a service to your app
 {: #add_service}

-To add a service to your application, request an instance of the service and configure the application to interact with the service.
+If you created a project using {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, then you had a chance to add resources from the project overview page.
+However, you can also provision them directly from the {{site.data.keyword.Bluemix_notm}} catalog, outside the context of your project.
 {: shortdesc}

+You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your project from the project overview page.
+You can provision a particular type of resource (a service) directly from the {{site.data.keyword.Bluemix_notm}} catalog.

+##Discovering services
+{: #discover_services}

 You can see all the services that are available in {{site.data.keyword.Bluemix_notm}} in the following ways:

 * From the {{site.data.keyword.Bluemix_notm}} console.
-View the {{site.data.keyword.Bluemix_notm}} Catalog.
+View the {{site.data.keyword.Bluemix_notm}} catalog.
 * From the bluemix command line interface.
-Use the **bluemix service offerings** command.
+Use the `bluemix service offerings` command.
 * From your own application.
 Use the [GET /v2/services Services API](http://apidocs.cloudfoundry.org/197/services/list_all_services.html){: new_window}.

 You can select the service that you need when you develop applications.
-Upon your selection, {{site.data.keyword.Bluemix_notm}} interacts with the service and takes necessary steps to provision resources of the service.
+Once you select it, {{site.data.keyword.Bluemix_notm}} interacts with the service and takes necessary steps to provision services of the service.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information.

 {{site.data.keyword.Bluemix_notm}} provides the resources of a service to your application by using a service instance.
 A service instance can be shared across web applications.